-Natural Language Understanding is the analytical branch of the Natural Language Processing.
+Natural Language Understanding is the analytical branch of Natural Language Processing.
 It is all about analyzing the contents of the text and understanding its insights.

 Comprehension is the key element of NLP.
-The thing is - language is ambiguous and multi-pronged beast.
+The thing is - language is an ambiguous and multi-pronged beast.
 The meaning of the message depends on the context it is expressed in and other factors that address the purpose of the message.

 To take these factors into the equation make the algorithm capable of getting the true meaning of the message - different techniques are used to deconstruct and analyze the text.

 That’s what Natural Language Understanding (AKA Natural Language Interpretation) deals with.
 It lays the foundation for further proceedings.